How Fast Do Tattoo Needles Go?

 Machines also have a foot pedal that the artist can use to control the needle.
 This pedal is not unlike the one found on a sewing machine and it functions in the same manner.

 What Other Factors Can Influence Speed?

-Factors like the amount of electricity going to the machine, the weight of the armature bar, and the tuning of the machine can all affect the overall speed of the tattoo needle.
+Factors such as the amount of electricity going to the machine, the weight of the armature bar and the tuning of the machine can all affect the overall speed of the tattoo needle.

 Tattoo needles move up and down at a speed of between 50 and 3,000 times per minute.
 The rate can vary depending on the needs and preferences of the tattoo artist.